junquant/mlproject/report/report.md

 Method | Accuracy | Time Taken (seconds)
 --- | --- | ---
-S > A | 0.40 | 0.63 + 0.63
+S -> A | 0.4 | 0.5 + 0.52
-A > S | 0.50 | 0.63 + 0.59
+A -> S | 0.5 | 0.52 + 0.48
-Both | 0.64 | 0.95
+Both | 0.64 | 0.74

 The efficiency of the model is evident in the time taken to train and test the model.
-It is more than 10 times faster than the SVM model in the S > A and A > S conditions and over 100 times faster under the 'Both' condition.
+It is more than 10 times faster than the SVM model in the S -> A and A -> S conditions and over 100 times faster under the 'Both' condition.
 Interestingly, Gaussian Naive Bayes does not necessarily outperform the tuned SVM model with SGD.
 However when we account for the efficiency of the model, it puts Gaussian Naive Bayes slightly ahead as its accuracy is almost on par to that of the SVM model.

 However, it is also important to note that Gaussian Naive Bayes is considered relatively immune to the 'Curse of Dimensionality'.
 This is largely due to its simplicity.
-Given this, it would be interesting to observe the model's performance using the original data, without PCA.
+Given this, it would be interesting to observe the model's performance using all dimensions in the original data, without PCA.
 As such, we ran Gaussian Naive Bayes model again, but without PCA.
+Both subject and activity were predicted at the same time as it is the best method.

 Method | Accuracy | Time Taken (seconds)
 --- | --- | ---
-S > A | 0.54 | 1.36, 1.27
-A > S | 0.54 | 1.43, 1.48
-Both | 0.96 | 1.81
+Both | 0.96 | 1.48

 The model under the 'Both' condition produced an accuracy of 0.96 with a slight drop in efficiency compared to its counterpart with PCA, presumably due to the increase in number of features used for training.
 The decrease in efficiency is not significant when compared to the increase in accuracy.
 This disproportionate trade-off in favour of accuracy has made this model an attractive one for our case.
+Accuracy for training is the same at 0.96 and does not does the presence of overfitting.

 As such, we selected this model to be our final model to be compared with a multi-output classifier shipped with `sklearn`.